Data Engineer vs Data Analyst

 Data Engineer

 A data engineer spends most of the day writing and maintaining code that moves data between systems.
 Monday might start with investigating a failed Airflow DAG that broke overnight because an upstream API changed its response format.
 That means reading logs, identifying the schema mismatch, updating the ingestion script, writing a test for the new format, and rerunning the backfill.
 After lunch, the engineer might review a pull request from a teammate adding a new source table to the warehouse, checking for proper error handling, idempotency, and partitioning strategy.
 Later in the week, there could be a data modeling session where the team designs a new fact table for a product feature.
-The engineer writes the DDL, sets up the dbt model, validates row counts against the source, and adds data quality checks.
 Meetings tend to be standups, design reviews, and incident retrospectives.
 Most communication is async through code reviews and Slack threads.

 Data Analyst

 A data analyst spends most of the day answering questions from the business.
 Monday might start with a request from the marketing VP asking why conversion rates dropped last week.
 The analyst writes SQL queries against the warehouse, segments by channel and device, pulls the results into a notebook or BI tool, and builds a chart showing the trend.
 The finding might be that mobile conversions dropped after a checkout page redesign.
 The analyst writes up the findings in a Slack post or a brief document, suggests investigating the mobile UX, and presents the data in a meeting.
-Later in the week, the analyst might build a new dashboard tracking a product launch, define the key metrics with the product manager, write the underlying queries, and choose the right chart types to make the data readable.
+Later in the week, the analyst might build a new dashboard tracking a product launch, define the key metrics with the product manager, and write the underlying queries.
 Meetings are frequent: syncs with stakeholders, metric review sessions, and planning discussions where the analyst represents the data perspective.

 Skills Deep Dive